- It’s one part vintage drum machine

 - The drum rack on track one has the overdrive distortion set up as parallel distortion.
 Turning up the Overdrive dial on any sound simply adds more of the overdriven sound, without fading-out the clean sound.
 The result is the bass frequencies and the percussive transient peaks all remain intact and don’t disappear when overdrive is set to full.

-Both drum racks are an adaptation of the excellent Kit-Core LD drum rack that comes installed with Ableton Live 9.
+Both drum racks are an adaptation of the excellent Kit-Core LD drum rack that comes installed with Ableton Live.
 We replaced the samples, added sample-selector dials for each sound, and added settings for blending in the overdrive.
+The only deviation is a slightly different way we setup the Decay dials.

 Ableton Push Control